With all the technology and video platforms available to everyone, becoming an online personal trainer has never been easier.

 - Personal Coaching and Pre-made Fitness Programs — As an online personal trainer, you can also mix pre-made fitness programs with personalized coaching.
 You can be involved every step of the way as your clients follow the ebook or video series that you made.

 - In-person and Online Training — Maybe you own a boutique gym or work in one and still cater to clients personally.
 If this is the case and you want to transition to online personal training part-time or full-time, this kind of hybrid training could work for you.
 Just make sure your clients would bite as well.

 If you have a certification in nutrition, you can even add diet programs into the mix.

 4. Site Memberships

 Site memberships combine everything from videos to personal coaching, fitness and diet programs, as well as other new activities.
-Just take a look at Fitness Blender’s PB Plus, which gives special access to programs, premium apps, and no-ads viewing to those who pay for membership.
+Just take a look at Fitness Blender’s FB Plus, which gives special access to programs, premium apps, and no-ads viewing to those who pay for membership.

 5. LIVE Video Chat Workouts

 Online personal trainers also offer live training for their clients.
 In this scenario, both the trainer and the client are communicating via video chat or a specialized personal training software where trainers can correct posture while clients lift weights, dance Zumba as the client follows, or hold a yoga lesson for a group of friends.